KGharib/Analysing-and-Predicting-King-County-House-sales/README.md

 - Correlation Heatmap
 - Grouped Houses into prices bands depending on their sale price
 - used a heatmap to find most expensive and cheapeast locations
+- used a duplicate counter to count how many houses are being sold in each zipcode by counting the number of times a unique houses is shown in a zipcode

 <br><br>